Parsa-Rajabi/CIS145/docs/week-2-2.md

 [9]    </body>
 [10]  </html>
 ```
 Note: the numbers in brackets represent the line number for the purpose of these notes.
-They should be present when writing code in the editor.
+They should NOT be present when writing code in the editor.

 ![](images/content/W2-2/title-tag.png)